 The one 'deep dive' we ask you to do is spend an hour or so in the customer contact centre, listening to their calls with residents and business owners.
 This is really important for each and every member of staff to see your role in context and learn how you can support the contact centre to respond as best as they can to the needs of the public.
-To arrange this pop to where the customer contact team sits in Portland House or email.
+To arrange this pop to where the customer contact team sits in Portland House or contact one of the customer services team leaders.